gromacs/gromacs/docs/install-guide/index.rst

 * If you are running on Mac OS X, the best option is the Intel compiler.
 Both clang and gcc will work, but they produce lower performance and each have some shortcomings.
-Current Clang does not support OpenMP.
-This may change when clang 3.5 becomes available.
+Current clang does not support OpenMP.
+This may change when clang 3.7 becomes available.

 * For all non-x86 platforms, your best option is typically to use the vendor's default or recommended compiler, and check for specialized